auth0/docs/articles/scopes/current/guides/limit-api-scopes.md

 ---
-description: Learn how to limit the API scopes issued to an application.
+description: Learn how to limit the API scopes issued by your API.
 topics:
   - scopes
   - API